wjessop/httperf-output-parser/README.md

 # HttperfOutputParser

+HttperfOutputParser is a gem for parsing the output of httperf.

 > [Httperf](http://code.google.com/p/httperf/) is a tool for measuring web server performance.
 It provides a flexible facility for generating various HTTP workloads and for measuring server performance.

 httperf is run from the command line outputs information like this: